Terence Young (politician)

-Terence Hart Young (born July 24, 1952) is a politician in Ontario, Canada.
+Terence Hart Young (born July 24, 1952) is a Canadian politician and prescription drug activist.
 He was a Conservative member of the House of Commons of Canada from 2008 to 2015 who represented the riding of Oakville.
 Previously, Young was a Progressive Conservative member of the Legislative Assembly of Ontario between 1995 and 1999.
+He is also the founder of drug safety activist group Drug Safety Canada.

 Background

 Young was born in Toronto, Ontario.
 His father was an Anglican minister at St. Anne's Anglican Church in Toronto's west end.
 Young's mother Judith is a member of the Massey family.
 His great uncle Denton Massey represented the riding of Greenwood in Toronto in parliament from 1935 until 1949, and is related to Raymond Massey.

 He received his B.A. in Political and Social Science from York University in 1975 and attended Osgoode Hall Law School for one year, before pursuing a business career.
 He worked for Ford Motor Company in sales, was a General Motors Sales Master and was licensed by the American Federation of Musicians to book Canadian musicians through Music Shoppe International.
 Before politics Young also worked as a manager for Bell Canada.

-He lives in Oakville with wife Gloria whom he married in 1980.
+He lives in Ancaster, Ontario with wife Gloria whom he married in 1980.
 They raised three children, daughters, Madeline and Vanessa; and son, Hart.

 Young served as President of the Lewis Garnsworthy Tower, a not-for-profit supportive housing residence for seniors in Toronto, and on the board of St. Hilda's Towers from 2001 to 2013.
-He was Vice-Chair of the Ontario Association of Former Parliamentarians (2001) and Founding President of Policy Alliance Inc., a government relations firm (2001).
+He was vice-chair of the Ontario Association of Former Parliamentarians (2001) and Founding President of Policy Alliance Inc., a government relations firm (2001).